 (formally Empress Mingdao)

-Empress shown on the right of this painting
+Empress shown at the bottom of this painting

-Empress shown on the left of this painting
+Empress shown in the middle of this painting

 Empress Zhang (fl.250 – 254), personal name unknown, was an empress of Cao Wei during the Three Kingdoms period of China.
 She was the second wife of Cao Fang, the third emperor of Cao Wei.